nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The implementation details of this feature can be found mainly in `MainWindow` as most of the necessary operations are related to the UI.
-In addition, the following classes are utilised:
+In addition, the following classes are utilized:

 - `DownloadCommand`: for generating the `DownloadCommandResult`
 - `DownloadCommandResult`: for displaying the feedback to the CS2100 TA